nicholaslum444/cs2102project/README.md

 ## 2. Usage
 The website now requires user login to access.
 There are two default user accounts provided in the database seed file:

 1. Username: "asd", Password: "asd"
 2. Username: "qwe", Password: "qwe"

+The website can also handle administrator logins.
+The following default administrator account is provided in the seed file as well:

+1. Username: "admin", Password: "admin"

-Log in to the website using either one of these accounts. _**Note:** Login credentials do not include quotemarks._
+Log in to the website using any of these accounts. _**Note:** Login credentials do not include quotemarks._

-You may also create more accounts for your own usage.
-Do not that accounts cannot be deleted except via the database itself.
-Delete unwanted accounts through pgadmin.
+Additional normal user accounts can be created via the website itself.
+Additional administrator accounts can only be created via raw database input; it is not possible to create an administrator account through the website.
+Use your local pgadmin interface to add, modify or delete accounts as needed.

 ## 3. Development